benshimonz/V1/README.md

 - P4 may appear below a 'split by _{pt/at/st}/< ett >_' below a relationship / path /  quantifier-input.
 The relationship / path / quantifier may be wrapped by an '↛' or an 'L'

 - _relprop_ is a property of the relationship
-- {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the filter (in a previous filtering step - see Q223) or right of the '→' entity
+- {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the P1 (in a previous filtering step) or right of the '→' entity

+- Optional:
+  - _per {et, et, ...}_ - a set, _S1_, of entity tags of typed/logical/untyped entities
+  - _per →_ - _S1_ is the set of one or more (when following a quantifier - see Q249, Q250) typed/logical/untyped entities directly right of the aggregation

+- _n_ is a positive integer

+- {pt} is a property tag of an ordinal property - defined on top of the aggregation (in a previous filtering step) or right of the aggregation
+- {at}/{st} is an aggregation tag / split tag - defined on top of the aggregation (in a previous filtering step - see Q223) or right of the aggregation

 _**Q264:** Any horse of the 3 colors of which the average horses' weight is maximal_